maxchang3/newmd/README.md

-# createmd
+# newmd

-Create markdown file with frontmatter with Zod.
+Create markdown file with frontmatter using Zod schema.

 ## License